pranaydang/Sentiment-Analysis/README.md

 ## Final result

 I observed a training accuracy of 82.8% and a test accuracy of 78.4%, which is lacklustre to say the least.
-On talking to a superbisor at work, I found out that they have also been getting bad results on GPU accelerated classification models such as these, the reason, I'll have to explore!
+On talking to a supervisor at work, I found out that they have also been getting bad results on GPU accelerated classification models such as these, the reason, I'll have to explore!